-Explore programs that beautify and strengthen neighborhoods, and gain ideas for outreach strategies to expand your reach!
-Focus on beautification efforts and community involvement to inspire residents to form new connections, boost neighborhood pride, and make communities more vibrant and enjoyable.
+Explore programs that beautify and strengthen neighborhoods while also gaining ideas for outreach strategies to expand your reach!
+Focus on beautification efforts and community involvement, with an aim to inspire residents to form new connections, boost neighborhood pride, and make communities more vibrant and enjoyable!